Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 In some plans, like the Speakers, there is not much to require strength.
 Modifications to those plans will not likely affect strength.
 Yes, some changes can affect the sound performance – like if the internal angles or volume changes – but they won’t change strength or make it unsafe.

 These are two examples of changes – one that does not affect safety, and one that might.
-In general, it’s fine to modify the plans in areas that do not affect strength.
+In general, it is fine to modify the plans in areas that do not affect strength.

-For areas where strength is important, like in the gantry crane example, it is almost always OK to shorten the overall dimensions or reduce loads.
-For a crane example, if the design is a 10 foot length I-Beam, it can safely shorten to 9 feet if that is what fits in your garage.
+In areas where strength is important, like a gantry crane, it is almost always OK to shorten the overall dimensions.
+For example, if the crane design has a 10 foot length I-Beam, you can safely shorten it to 9 feet if that is what fits in your garage.

 2. Beam overlap and support members do not change.
 Please don’t change overlap of beams (like how much of the upper leg goes into the lower leg on the crane).
 Please don’t change supporting members like gussets or axle mounting bars.